 What is the best way to ship my shoes to you?

 USPS Priority Mail is very reliable and cheaper than other services.
 Use their self-sealing Priority Mail envelopes and boxes.
 No matter where you are sending your shoes from, it will get to us within two to three days.
 Mail your order to 602 Bolling Ave, Charlottesville, VA 22902 and include your order number with your shoes.

 What if I send my shoes and they are too damaged to repair?
 Do I get a refund?

 We will contact you if your shoes are beyond repair.
 We can either send them back to you or dispose of them.
-Then refund your payment (minus shipping costs if you decide you want them back).
+Then we will refund your payment (minus shipping costs if you decide you want them back).
 In order to avoid this type of scenario, please contact us with photos, or speak to us directly if you're unsure.

 What if there is delamination not long after I get my repaired shoes back?